The in situ formation of molecular and warm ionised gas triggered by hot outflows: Numerical Methods and Simulation parameters

 The notation $\vektor{x}\vektor{x}^\mathrm{T}$ denotes the dyadic product of two vectors.
 We close the system with the equation of state

 The gravitational acceleration, $\vektor{g} = -\nabla\Phi$, due to self-gravity is computed by solving the Poisson equation

 with the gravitational potential $\Phi$ and the gravitational constant $G$ using the tree-based solver by \citet{WuenschEtAl2018} with the standard settings.
 Thermal heating and cooling is denoted by $\dot{u}_\mathrm{chem}$ and includes energy changes due to chemical transitions, radiative cooling as well as background UV and X-ray heating.
 The changes in thermal energy are included via a chemical network, which includes the non-equilibrium abundances of ionized (H$^+$), atomic (H) and molecular (H$_2$) hydrogen, carbon monoxide (CO), singly ionized carbon (C$^+$), and free electrons.
 The implementation in FLASH and the chosen parameters of the chemical model are identical to those in the SILCC simulations \citep{WalchEtAl2015, GirichidisEtAl2016b}.
 Here, we only briefly summarize the modules.
 The details of the chemical network are described in \citet{GloverMacLow2007a} and \citet{MicicEtAl2012}, the carbon chemistry in the network follows the model by \citet{NelsonLanger1997}.
 The atomic and molecular cooling functions assume solar metallicity and follow the models by \citet{GloverEtAl2010} and \citet{GloverClark2012b}.
 At temperatures above $10^4\,\mathrm{K}$ we assume collisional ionisation equilibrium and apply the rates from \citet{GnatFerland2012}.
-We use total carbon, oxygen and silicon abundances of $x_\mathrm{C,tot}=1.41\times10^{-4}$, $x_\mathrm{O,tot}=1.41\times10^{-4}$, $x_\mathrm{Si,tot}=1.41\times10^{-4}$, respectively \citep{SembachEtAl2000}.
-We assume H$_2$ to form on the surface of dust grains \citep{Hollenbach89} with a constant gas-to-dust mass ratio of 0.01 and self-consistently computed dust temperature, see \citet{WalchEtAl2015} for details.
+We use total carbon, oxygen and silicon abundances of $x_\mathrm{C,tot}=1.41\times10^{-4}$, $x_\mathrm{O,tot}=3.16\times10^{-4}$, $x_\mathrm{Si,tot}=1.5\times10^{-5}$, respectively \citep{SembachEtAl2000}.
+We assume H$_2$ to form on the surface of dust grains \citep{Hollenbach89} with a constant dust-to-gas mass ratio of 0.01 independent of the temperature, i.e. we do not form or destroy dust.
+The dust temperature is computed self-consistently, see \citet{WalchEtAl2015} for details.

 We assume a temporally constant background UV heating with a strength of $1.7\,G_0$ where $G_0$ is the integrated energy density from $6$ to $13.6\,\mathrm{eV}$ in units of the Habing estimate $u_\mathrm{Habing}= 5.29 \times 10^{-14}\,\mathrm{erg\,cm}^{-3}$ \citep{Habing1968, Draine1978, Draine2011}.
 The radiation is locally attenuated in optically thick regions.
 We compute the shielding of individual cells using the TreeCol algorithm \citep{ClarkGloverKlessen2012} with the attenuation factors described in \citet{GloverClark2012b}.
 The implementation is described in \citet{WuenschEtAl2018} as the TreeRay/OpticalDepth module.